cranhandler/cranhandler.github.io/petpeeves.md

 ![01](/img/01llc.png)

-Long lines to circle looks like it shows up in only 8 dances, and I quickly found out that not all of them should be excluded for this.
-If you have long lines forward with a rollaway with half sashay on the way back, then a circle flows easily.
-In order to not be falsely accused, a dance's rollaway needs to be entered as an actual figure, not just a note about the long lines.
+Long lines to circle looks like it shows up in only 8 dances.
+After posting this find, two choreographers let me know that their dances shouldn't be included in these results: If you have long lines forward with a rollaway with half sashay on the way back, then a circle flows easily.
+Importantly, in order to not be falsely accused, a dance's rollaway needs to be entered as an actual figure, not just a note about the long lines.

 ![15](/img/15.png)